Rocky Mountain elk: Description

-The Rocky Mountain Elks are the second largest animals in the elk subfamily, behind the Roosevelt elk native to the Pacific Northwest.
-From there the elk ranges from 500-750 pounds, depending on male or female.
-Male's length is about 2.4 meters (8 feet) and the females length is 2 meters (6.5 feet).
-Male's height is about 1.5 meters (5 feet) and females is about 1.3 meters (4.5 feet).
-They tend to be larger in size and have a brown coloration.
-The coloration of the Rocky Mountain elk is due to their lighter colored rumps, referred to as "white rumps".
+The Rocky Mountain elk is the second largest animal in the elk subfamily, behind the Roosevelt elk native to the Pacific Northwest.
+The elk ranges from 500-750 lb, depending on male or female.
+Males are about 2.4 m in length and females are about 2 m.
+Males stand at about 1.5 m in height and females at about 1.3 m.
+The Rocky Mountain elk has a rump which is lighter in color than the rest of the body.
 These "white rumps" were named by the Shawnee granting the name "Wapiti" to the elks.
-During the summer, the elk develop a lights more auburn colored coat.
+During the summer, the elk develops a light more auburn colored coat.
 Overall, the Rocky Mountain elk displays a dark head color paired with a lighter body color.

 Habitat

 The winter ranges are most common in open forests and floodplain marshes in the lower elevations.
-In the summer they migrate to the subalpine forests and alpine basins.
-Elk have a diverse habitat range, but are most often found in forest and forest edge habitat and in mountain regions they often stay in higher elevations during warmer months and migrate down lower in the winter.
-They may even come down the mountain and leave the forest into some grassland for part of the day but head back into the timber in the evening.
+In the summer it migrates to the subalpine forests and alpine basins.
+This elk has a diverse habitat range, but is most often found in forest and forest edge habitat and in mountain regions it often stays in higher elevations during warmer months and migrates down lower in the winter.
+It may even come down the mountain and leave the forest into some grassland for part of the day but head back into the timber in the evening.

 Effects of climate change

-Climate change/warming can keep elk in their higher elevation habitats for longer into the winter than normal.
+Climate change/warming can keep this elk in its higher elevation habitats for longer into the winter than normal.
 Climate changes such as warming have in some cases even increased the seasonal range of elk in the winter.
 For example, in Yellowstone the climate warming has kept the snow at a lower level than in the past and has given the elk the ability to populate higher ranges than before.
-The lack of snow in Yellowstone has also given the elk an advantage over the wolves in their predator prey relationship because wolves rely on deep snow to hunt elk in winter ranges of Yellowstone.
+The lack of snow in Yellowstone has also given the elk an advantage over the grey wolf in their predator prey relationship because the wolf relies on deep snow to hunt the elk in winter ranges of Yellowstone.
 The total wild population is about one million individuals.

 Behavior

 Diet

-The Rocky Mountain Elk are herbivores that change their diets based on the season.
-During the winter season, 84% of their diets depended on grasses and shrubs.
-Based on the shrubs and grasses elk ate 65% of grasses, 15% shrubbery, 5% mosses and lichens, and 2% forbs.
+The Rocky Mountain elk is an herbivore that changes its diet based on the season.
+During the winter season, 84% of its diet dependeds on grasses and shrubs.
+The breakdown of the elk's diet is 65% grasses, 15% shrubbery, 5% mosses and lichens, and 2% forbs.

 Reproduction

 Calfs to cows ratios have been steadily declining by 80% every year.
-The decline has resulted from human activities that affected the lives of the rocky mountain elk.
+The decline has resulted from human activities that affected the lives of the Rocky Mountain elk.
 Older Rocky Mountain elk help produce more successful offspring and females carry offspring for shorter timespans.
 Males who are older help females conceive earlier than females mating with younger males.
 Comparably conception of offspring is one week earlier.
 Nutrition of females affects the success of the offspring.